srahman16/SpatialSQL/README.md

 # SpatialSQL
-All the scripts to automate Spatial SQL Queries
+All the scripts to automate Spatial SQL queries.